 When an incomplete is assigned, it is the responsibility of the instructor to provide a written statement to the Academic Dean indicating the requirement that is outstanding as well as the date by which it must be satisfied.
-The "INC" becomes an "F" if the requirements are not satisfied within the time limit.
+This date may be no later than 2/3 of the way through the next regular session of the particular program.
+The "INC" becomes an "F" if the requirements are not satisfied within the assigned time limit.
 In the case of an unforeseen emergency, students should contact the Office of the Academic Dean.